fg-research/website/blog/general/posts/inflation-forecasting-random-forest.rst

     <p>
-    In this post, we will focus on the random forest model introduced in <a href="#references">[2]</a>, which was found to outperform several
+    In this post, we will focus on the random forest model introduced in <a href="#references">[2]</a>, which was found to outperform both standard univariate forecasting models such as the AR(1) model and several other machine learning models including Lasso, Ridge and Elastic Net regressions.

     </p>